-Active learning is an umbrella term for activities designed to bring more structure to what students do during lectures and other teaching sessions.
+Active learning is an umbrella term for activities designed to bring more structure to what students do during lectures, other teaching sessions, and self-paced learning.
 As defined by Barkley and Howell-Major (2018, p4),

 “Active learning is a pedagogical approach that puts into practice over a half-century of research that demonstrates that, to truly learn, we need to make new information our own by working it into our personal knowledge and experience.”